Fawn Weaver

-Fawn Weaver (born 1976) is an American entrepreneur and author.
-She is currently the CEO of Grant Sidney Inc. and Uncle Nearest Premium Whiskey (which she founded in 2017), and is the founder of the Nearest Green Foundation.
+Fawn Evette Weaver (née Wilson; born September 5, 1976) is an American entrepreneur and author who holds the position of CEO at Grant Sidney Inc. In 2017, Weaver co-founded Uncle Nearest Premium Whiskey where she serves as the chief historian.
+She is the founder of the Nearest Green Foundation.
 In March 2021, she was named to Endeavor's board of directors.